 - 1 hour and 15 minutes from Kyoto to Yoshino Station via the Kintetsu Line

-From Yoshino Station, you used to be able to take the oldest cable car in Japan.
-However, the cable car is currently closed until further notice, so you have to hop onto a shuttle bus instead (about ¥360).
+From Yoshino Station, you can take the oldest cable car in Japan.
+It costs ¥450 one way or ¥800 round trip for adults and about half that for kids.
+There is also a shuttle bus for a couple hundred yen (fare depends on where you get off/on).
 You can also walk to the top.
 It takes about 15 minutes to walk up to the cable car terminus on the other side and there are loads of trees to see on the way.